 Net Revenues

 Revenues, net of cost of sales, of Transportation Services increased $24 million (4%) during 2000 and declined $14 million (2%) during 1999 as compared to 1998.
-The increase in net revenues in 2000 compared to 1999 was primarily a result of higher gas sales in 2000 from Northern’s storage inventory and gas sales in 2000 from Transwestern’s inventory.
-The decrease in net revenue in 1999 compared to 1998 was primarily due to the expiration, in October 1998, of certain transition cost recovery surcharges, partially offset by a sale in 1999 of gas from Northern’s gas storage inventory.
+In 2000, Transportation Services’ interstate pipelines produced strong financial results.
+The volumes transported by Transwestern increased 13 percent in 2000 as compared to 1999.
+Northern’s 2000 gross margin was comparable to 1999 despite an 8 percent decline in volumes transported.
+Net revenues in 2000 were favorably impacted by higher gas sales in 2000, as compared to 1999, from Northern’s storage inventory and Transwestern operational gas sales.
+The decrease in net revenue in 1999 compared to 1998 was primarily due to the expiration, in October 1998, of certain transition cost recovery surcharges, partially offset by a Northern inventory sale in 1999.

 Operating Expenses

-Operating expenses, including depreciation and amortization, of Transportation Services increased $17 million (5%) during 2000 primarily as a result of higher overhead costs.
+Operating expenses, including depreciation and amortization, of Transportation Services increased $17 million (5%) during 2000 primarily as a result of higher overhead costs [related to information technology and employee benefits].
 Operating expenses decreased $16 million (5%) during 1999 primarily as a result of the expiration of certain transition cost recovery surcharges.

 Equity Earnings